lukechampine/blake3/README.md

 ## Benchmarks

 Tested on a 2020 MacBook Air (i5-7600K @ 3.80GHz).
 Benchmarks will improve as
-soon as I get access to a beefer AVX-512 machine. :wink:
+soon as I get access to a beefier AVX-512 machine. :wink:

 ### AVX-512